 We're a team with years of deep, research-backed experience in education — particularly in physics, where the gap between procedural competence and conceptual understanding is widest and most damaging.

-Rather than creating another course that repeats what textbooks already say, we went back to the published research.
+Rather than creating another resource that repeats what textbooks already say, we went back to the published research.
 Our pedagogy draws on research instruments like the FCI and TUG-K, along with Arnold Arons' work on operational definitions, Randall Knight's research-based teaching strategies, Trowbridge & McDermott's foundational work on position-velocity confusion, the fundamental principles approach of Chabay and Sherwood, and Lewis Carroll Epstein's Thinking Physics.

 Every trap we document, every diagnostic question we write, every intervention we design is grounded in published physics education research.